kurtosis-tech/kurtosis/README.md

 #### Kurtosis has a runtime to:
 - Run multi-container test environments over Docker or Kubernetes, depending on how you wish to scale
-- Enable debugging and investigation of problems live, as they're happening in your test environment, with an introspective toolkit
+- Enable debugging and investigation of problems live, as they're happening in your test environment
-- Manage file dependencies to ensure tests environments are completely reproducible across different test runs and backends
+- Manage file dependencies to ensure complete portability of test environments across different test runs and backends

-## Why Kurtosis?

-Kurtosis was built to address the pain around configuring multi-container test environments.
-Specifically, we discovered developers had difficulties with:
-- Instantiating test environments that have dynamic dependencies between services
-- Reusing test environment definitions across different scenarios
-- Injecting data into test environments

-Kurtosis makes all of the above easier to accomplish.

 Read more about Kurtosis on our [website](https://www.kurtosis.com/) and in our [docs][docs].
 ---